verbb/vizy/docs/get-started/installation-setup.md

 ```

 ## Licensing
 You can try Vizy in a development environment for as long as you like.
-Once your site goes live, you are required to purchase a license for the plugin.
+Once your site goes live, you are required to purchase a licence for the plugin.

 For more information, see [Craft's Commercial Plugin Licensing](https://craftcms.com/docs/4.x/plugins.html#commercial-plugin-licensing).